 Derived from the verb amar (to love), amado means “loved” in English.

-To call someone mi amado/a is much like calling them “my beloved.”
-A variation of this includes mi amor, which means basically the same thing.
+To call someone mi amado/mi amada is much like calling them “my beloved.”

 These mean “prince” and “princess.”